Skip to main content

 caution

-Only users with the admin role can add public keys.
+Only users with the Team admin role can add public keys.

 Message signatures use asymmetric encryption, which requires a pair of keys: